BigShuiTai/AI-VIS/README.md

 The model is trained and tested on Himawari-8/9 Full Disk and Target Area data, and we has been tested on other modern satellites including GOES-R series and GK-2A.

-This repository will provide codes for the model architecture, training, and testing.
+This repository will provide codes of the model architecture, training, and testing.

 # What's new on AI-VIS 2.0